IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 obsoleting 4071bis.
 We can probably either 1) delete this section, or
 2) move to {{?I-D.haberman-iasa20dt-recs}}.)

-Conducting a transition to the IETF LLC from the earlier structure of the IASA will encompass many different work activities and will require action, involvement, support, and/or feedback from groups and individuals across the IETF community.
+Conducting a transition to the IETF LLC from the earlier structure of the IASAn to IASA2 will encompass many different work activities and will require action, involvement, support, and/or feedback from groups and individuals across the IETF community.
 The transition is likely to proceed in these steps but the community should remain flexible and adapt this plan as changes occur and complications inevitably arise.

 Phase 1: IETF LLC Formation (Complete)